mdpcruz/mdpcruz/README.md

 - 🌱 I’m currently learning HTML and CSS
 - ✨ I'm familiar with database programming (PostgreSQL), C++ for Arduino and some other stuff :)
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me: mdpcruz01@gmail.com
+- 📫 How to reach me: email, please!
 - 🇧🇷 I'm 19 years old and based in Brazil!

 <!---